Married At First Sight has a rate of divorce higher than the national average, which is already a whopping 35%, and season 10 has been no different.

 Out of the twelve couples who competed on this year’s series, The Brag can reveal that only two are still together: Tahnee and Ollie and Melinda and Layton, per a source close to the couples.

-Ollie and Tahnee’s relationship is generally strong on the show, but many readers would be surprised to learn the ever-tumultuous Melinda and Layton are still going strong, now six-months on from when filming wrapped.
+Ollie and Tahnee’s relationship was generally strong on the show, but many readers would be surprised to learn the ever-tumultuous Melinda and Layton are still going strong.

 When you take the series as a whole, the list of couples still together is as follows: Erin Bateman and Bryce Mohr (season 2), Cam Merchant and Jules Robinson (season 6), Martha Kalifatidis and Michael Brunelli (season 6), Bryce Ruthven and Melissa Rawson (season 8), Kerry Knight and Johnny Balbuziente (season 8).